-Table 4 shows that the main sources of N2O in South Asia are direct N2O emissions from managed soils (63%), indirect N2O emissions from managed soils (9%), and indirect N2O emissions from the atmospheric deposition of nitrogen in NO_x and NH3 (8%).5 Maldives shows very different patterns of emission from the rest of South Asia, because agriculture plays a small part in its economy.
-India is the largest source of N2O emissions, but on a per capita basis, Bhutan, Pakistan and Nepal are larger emitters (Appendix 4 Table 3).
-It should be noted that emissions have decreased slightly, on a per-capita basis, in Afghanistan and Bhutan - despite absolute increases for both countries, because population growth has outstripped the growth in emissions.
+Table 4 shows that the main sources of N_2O in South Asia are direct N_2O emissions from managed soils (63%), indirect N_2O emissions from managed soils (9%), and indirect N_2O emissions from the atmospheric deposition of nitrogen in NO_x and NH_3 (8%).4 Maldives shows different patterns of emission from the rest of South Asia, possibly because agriculture plays a small part in its economy.
+India is the largest source of N_2O emissions, but on a per capita basis, Bhutan, Pakistan and Nepal are larger emitters (Appendix 4 Table 3).
+It should be noted that emissions have decreased slightly, on a per-capita basis, in Afghanistan despite absolute increases, this could be because population growth has outstripped the growth in emissions.

-5 For more detail on how these categories are defined, see Appendix 4, note on EDGAR methodology
+4 For more detail on how these categories are defined, see Appendix 4, note on EDGAR methodology

-CountryMain sectors by proportionate contributionsAfghanistanDirect N2O Emissions from managed soils (75%) Indirect N2O Emissions from managed soils (13%)BangladeshDirect N2O Emissions from managed soils (69%) Indirect N2O Emissions from managed soils (9%) Other sectors (9%)BhutanDirect N2O Emissions from managed soils (38%) Other sectors (30%) Indirect N2O emissions from the atmospheric deposition of nitrogen in Indirect N 2 O Emissions from managed soils (13%) Bangladesh Direct N 2 O Emissions from managed soils (69%) Indirect N 2 O Emissions from managed soils (9%) Other sectors (9%) Bhutan Direct N 2 O Emissions from managed soils (38%) Other sectors (30%) Bangladesh Direct N 2 O Emissions from managed soils (69%) Indirect N 2 O Emissions from managed soils (9%) Other sectors (9%) Bhutan Direct N 2 O Emissions from managed soils (38%) Other sectors (30%) Indirect N 2 O Emissions from managed soils (9%) Other sectors (9%) Bhutan Direct N 2 O Emissions from managed soils (38%) Other sectors (30%) Other sectors (9%) Bhutan Direct N 2 O Emissions from managed soils (38%) Other sectors (30%) Bhutan Direct N 2 O Emissions from managed soils (38%) Other sectors (30%) Other sectors (30%) Indirect N 2 O emissions from the atmospheric deposition of nitrogen in NO_x and NH_3 (19%) Indirect N 2 O Emissions from managed soils (7%) India Direct N 2 O Emissions from managed soils (60%) Indirect N 2 O emissions from the atmospheric deposition of nitrogen in NO_x and NH_3 (9%) Indirect N 2 O Emissions from managed soils (8%) MaldivesIndirect N2O emissions from the atmospheric deposition of nitrogen in NO_x and NH_3 (56%) Wastewater Treatment and Discharge (20%) Road Transportation (10%) NepalDirect N2O Emissions from managed soils (61%) Other sectors (12%) Indirect N 2 O Emissions from managed soils (11%) PakistanDirect N2O Emissions from managed soils (71%) Indirect N 2 O Emissions from managed soils (9%) Sri Lanka Direct N 2 O Emissions from managed soils (47%) Indirect N 2 O Emissions from managed soils (18%) Wastewater Treatment and Discharge (10%) Other sectors (8%) South Asia Direct N 2 O Emissions from managed soils (63%) Indirect N 2 O Emissions from managed soils (9%) Indirect N 2 O emissions from the atmospheric deposition of nitroge in NO x and NH 3 (8%)
+Country Main sectors by proportionate contributions Afghanistan Direct N 2 O Emissions from managed soils (75%) Indirect N 2 O Emissions from managed soils (13%) Bangladesh Direct N 2 O Emissions from managed soils (69%) Indirect N 2 O Emissions from managed soils (9%) Other sectors (9%) Bhutan Direct N 2 O Emissions from managed soils (38%) Other sectors (30%) Indirect N 2 O emissions from the atmospheric deposition of nitrogen in NO x and NH 3 (19%) Indirect N 2 O Emissions from managed soils (7%) India Direct N 2 O Emissions from managed soils (60%) Indirect N 2 O emissions from the atmospheric deposition of nitrogen in NO_x and NH_3 (9%) Indirect N 2 O Emissions from managed soils (8%) Maldives Indirect N_2O emissions from the atmospheric deposition of nitrogen in NO_x and NH_3 (56%) Wastewater Treatment and Discharge (20%) Road Transportation (10%) Nepal Direct N 2 O Emissions from managed soils (61%) Other sectors (12%) DILLA Indirect N 2 O Emissions from managed soils (11%) Pakistan Direct N 2 O Emissions from managed soils (71%) Indirect N 2 O Emissions from managed soils (9%) Sri Lanka Direct N 2 O Emissions from managed soils (47%) Indirect N 2 O Emissions from managed soils (18%) Wastewater Treatment and Discharge (10%) 0 (1 4 1 Other sectors (8%) South Asia Direct N 2 O Emissions from managed soils (63%) Indirect N 2 O Emissions from managed soils (9%)

-Table 4: Main sectors of country specific nitrous oxide (N_2O) emissions (Gg year-1) 2015
+Table 4: Main sectors of country specific nitrous oxide (N2O) emissions (Gg year-1)

-Source and detailed notes: EDGAR v5.0 Greenhouse Gas Emissions data sourced from Crippa et al. (2019b).
+Note: EDGAR v5.0 Greenhouse Gas Emissions data sourced from Crippa et al. (2019b).
 This table includes only those sectors with at least 7% contribution to national totals.
 'Other sectors' refers mostly to residential combustion (using wood and crop residues for cooking).
-See Appendix 4 Note on EDGAR methodology for compiling N2O and NO2 data, and Appendix 4 Table 3.
+See Appendix 4 Note on EDGAR methodology for compiling N2O and NO2 data, and in NO_x and NH3 (8%)